vonkanehoffen/wix-style-react/src/ToggleSwitch/MIGRATION.md

 `colorDisabled`

 ## New props
-`skin` - This is the prop which controlls the color of the ToggleSwitch track.
+`skin` - This is the prop which controls the color of the ToggleSwitch track.
 It may be one of `standard`, `success`, `error`.

 ## Updated props